NorthernWidget/T9602_Library/README.md

 ### Very simple Arduino code

 This code is intended for any generic Arduino system.
+It is not proven.

 ```c++
 // Include the T9602 library